 Our book reviews share summaries of books that focus on health improvement, medical malpractice, and patient safety.
 You will learn how to make changes that turn you into an empowered patient.
-All book reviews are written by our President, Pat Iyer, who has personally read these books.
-You may order by clicking on the images.
+Order from these links.

 MAKING HEALTHY CHANGES